 In the early 1900s, when airplanes were first invented, women weren’t supposed to fly – not even as passengers.
 But many women persevered and became airplane and glider pilots.
 They even flew blimps.
 They became balloonists, skydivers, helicopter and medivac pilots, and even astronauts.

-Read new stories about more daring women aviators in Air-Crazy, Too, a supplement to the first book Air-Crazy (translated into French as Libres Comme L’Air)
+Enjoy our new stories about more daring women aviators in Air-Crazy, Too, a companion to the first book, Air-Crazy (translated into French as Libres Comme L’Air)

 Award-winning author and historian Elizabeth Gillan Muir presents women who pioneered in Canadian flight, set world records, and continue to contribute to Canadian aviation history.

 Format: 8"x10" softcover, full-colour, 46 pages